alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 ### Training pix2pixHD
-Change the --dataroot, --name and --checkpoints_dir to your own dataset's path, model's and checkpoint directory name.
+Change the `--dataroot`, `--name` and `--checkpoints_dir` to your own dataset's path, model's and checkpoint directory name.

 Command Format: